Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 Product based segmentation

-Nothing to worry here, because Putler has an easy to use dashboard that gives you the option to locate for customers that have purchased similar products!
+Nothing to worry about, as Putler offers an easy-to-use dashboard that lets you easily locate customers who have purchased similar products!

 For example

-Suppose you need to send emails to customers that purchased a mobile phone in say, the last three months.
+Suppose you need to send emails to customers who purchased a mobile phone in, say, the last three months.

-All you need to do is simply visit the dashboard, filter results for the duration of the last months, and then search for the product.
+All you need to do is visit the dashboard, filter results for the last month, and then search for the product.

-The results generated would display customers that have purchased that product in the said time span.
+The results generated would display customers who have purchased the product within the specified time span.
 Easy, right?

 Pitch products based on the location of the customers.